Research Data Management

 Consequently, the advice is to also include the simplest possible CSV (comma separated values) text file with the tabulated data.

-You can upload individual files into the ORA-data depository, but it may be simpler to create a Zip file holding everything, including a README text file which identifies the contents, and then there's just one file to upload.
+You can upload individual files, but it may be simpler to create a Zip file holding everything, including a README text file which identifies the contents, and then there's just one file to upload.

-Having created a dataset, it has to be uploaded to ORA-data, part of the Oxford Research Archive where it will be held by the university for at least 10 years and given a permanent DOI label.
+Having created a dataset, it has to be uploaded to the Oxford Research Archive where it will be held by the university for at least 10 years and given a permanent DOI label.
+You used to upload directly to ORA, but as of 23 May 2023 the only way to upload to ORA is via Symplectic.
+To do so, please follow the instructions on the Bodleian's Open Access webpage.

 When to deposit